brianquangdev/Lootie-app/README.md

 ## 🔒 Security & Testing

 - All wallet operations are local & encrypted (never stored on server)
-- Security warning shown when exporting private key: **"Không chia sẻ private key cho bất kỳ ai.
-Ai có private key sẽ kiểm soát toàn bộ tài sản của bạn!"**
+- Security warning shown when exporting private key: **"Do not share your private key with anyone.
+Whoever has the private key will control all your assets!"**
 - Unit tests & security checks for smart contracts (see lootie-contracts/test/)
 - Follows best practices for Web3 security
 - Input validation: Address must start with 0x and be 42 hex characters, amount must be valid and not exceed balance